5 time Author and California Governor Candidate David Serpa - Blood Money Episode 298

 You know, I think Chris Bish would be an amazing Secretary of State.

-You know, we need a really great controller to go in and audit California, to doge California.
+You know, we need a really great controller to go in and audit California to doge California.

-And so you start looking at all of these jobs because, you know, just like one man cannot save us all, one man did not destroy California.
+And so you start looking at all these jobs because, you know, just like one man cannot save us all, one man did not destroy California.

-It wasn't just Governor Newsome.
+It wasn't just Governor Newsom.

-It was Governor Newsom, and it was everyone around him.
+It was Governor Newsom and it was everyone around him.

 As a veteran, I can't even identify as a veteran on the ballot.